 Findagrave.com.
 Lombardi, Oreste.
 Will the Real Hugh McKeown Stand Up?
 Unpublished manuscript.
 Lukachukai, Arizona.
 McKeown, Hugh James.
 "Letter to Miss Ione Newton of Pine Bluff, Arkansas."
 1920.
 Sender and Receiver not identified.
 Posted at Ancestry.com by Jeanne Plummer.

 Alexander Dickey arrived in Charleston, South Carolina, from Larne, County Antrim, Ireland, in 1772.
 The ship had sailed on August 25 and arrived in Charleston, South Carolina, on Oct.
 18, 1772.
-However, the passengers were quarantined on board ship and at Sullivan’s Island due to the discovery of smallpox on board.
+However, the passengers were quarantined on board ship at Sullivan’s Island due to the discovery of smallpox on board.
 By Jan.
-6, 1773, warrants for survey of land were issued to the passengers of this and another four ships that had arrived from Ireland.
+6, 1773, warrants for surveys of land were issued to the passengers of this and another four ships that had arrived from Ireland.
 Alexander was granted 100 acres in Laurens, Newberry County.
-Alexander served in the American Revolution.
-He married Ann Wiseman in Fairfield County in 1783 and settled there permanently by 1791.
+Alexander served in the American Revolution and married Ann Wiseman in Fairfield County in 1783.
+He settled there permanently before 1791.
 In 1805 he had to petition the South Carolina House of Representatives and Senate in an effort to collect for his service in the South Carolina Militia of Newberry County under Colonel Philomon Waters.
 The petition was approved.
 He is listed in the DAR Patriot Index.